 - Try using a headset – it might keep you from talking too loudly or quietly.

 Body language is important

 If you look off to the side of the computer or fidget, it will stand out to your interviewer.

 - Be upbeat and smile during the interview.

 - Try not to slouch in your seat.

 - Keep your hands down, you may even want to rest them in your lap.

-The advantage of a video interview
+The advantage of a virtual interview

 Your interviewer won’t be able to see any helpful notes you stick to the edge of your screen.